35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 Getting to Antigua from Guatemala City Airport by chicken bus

-Chichen busses are the cheapest local transportation and the least safe, especially the route from Guatemala City to Antigua where there have been reported frequent assaults.
-Also, you would need to get from Guatemala Airport to the bus station and from there get the bus.
-It is true that the cost is ridiculously low (something like 10 Q) but I don’t find it worth the risk and the hassle.
+Also, you would need to get from the Guatemala Airport to the bus station and then take the bus.
+The cost is ridiculously low (something like 10 Q), but I don’t find it worth the risk and the hassle.

-Therefore I really discourage you from using the chicken bus from Guatemala to Antigua but if you want to use the Chicken bus for some adventure, I would suggest choosing less urban areas and far from Guatemala City, and for shorter trips.
+Therefore, I really discourage you from using the chicken bus from Guatemala to Antigua, but if you want to use the Chicken bus for some adventure, I would suggest choosing less urban areas and far from Guatemala City, and for shorter trips.

 Getting to Antigua from the neighboring countries by shuttle bus